olmps/memo/README.md

 > Windows) & Web, but they are currently not targeted by the project.

 This README is meant to guide how this project is structured and should serve as a guide to help the project scale with the current and future requirements.
-Think of it like a flexible set of rules that guides the project's decisions.
-While they can (and probably will) change over the time, discussions must be raised to trigger such changes: this means that we will think/question ourselves before taking an action that breaks any rational decision taken here.
+Think of it as a flexible set of rules that guides the project's decisions.
+While they can (and probably will) change over time, discussions must be raised to trigger such changes: this means that we will think/question ourselves before taking an action that breaks any rational decision taken here.
 It is also effective to guide PR discussions.